cpcwood/home-server/README.md

 bin/d/yarn install
 ```

-Note: Sripts are used instead of running the commands directly so the commands run inside the application container, allowing for a consistent environment.
+Note: Scripts are used instead of running the commands directly so the commands run inside the application container, allowing for a consistent environment.
 The following scripts are current provided:
 - ```bin/d/up``` - start the application
 - ```bin/d/down``` - stop the application
 - ```bin/d/build``` - build the application containers